 The properly adjusted curve will add depth to your image.
 The tool may seem difficult to use, but it is quite easy to learn how to work with it.
 All that is required from you is to know clearly what exactly you want to correct.

 The HSL panel is one of the best tools for changing colors and enhancing your portrait photography ideas.
 To apply the tool, use a few sliders, such as “Saturation”, and / or “Luminance” and “Hue", and change the image according to your goals.

 The "Hue" sliders allow you to move hues around the color circle.
 “Saturation" will determine the intensity of colors and shades, and "Luminance" will be responsible for brightness.

 If you need to change specific areas when editing portraits in Lightroom, you should use brushes.
 They will help you lighten or darken the desired parts of the picture.
 You can use the default brushes, or install Lightroom brushes from a third party source.

 In order to apply the brush properly, you need to select the correct settings.
 Specify a high feather value to achieve the most natural effect.

 Use a low opacity value to apply a brush gradually.
 Select the necessary size and process the chosen area.

 The amount of digital noise depends on the ISO settings and the sensitivity of your camera.
 Some photographers prefer to turn it into an element of photo styling.

-However, regarding portraits, I recommend reducing the noise and making the image smoother.
+However, regarding portraits, I recommend learning how to remove noise in Lightroom to increase the quality of your portrait.
 Open the "Detail" tab, select the "Luminance" slider under "Noise" and move it to the right to reduce the amount of digital noise.

 Remove spots from the skin using the Spot Removal tool.
 Make sure it is set to Heal.
 Go to the tool parameters, which are located on the right side and check it.